botbreeder/Semantify3D/README.md

 ### Sememes

-What makes sememes meaningful is primarily where and when they appear.
-Context forms a meaning, then meaning participate in a context.
+What makes sememes meaningful is primarily the context where and when they appear.
+Context forms a meaning, then meaning can participate in a context.
 Let's take a simple example.
 If there is always a group of "human head" sememes in the topmost region occupied by "human body" sememes, then we can expect that it will always be the case.
 Then, if we see a group of "human head" sememes somewhere, we would expect "human body" to be there and underneath.

 The context is not only space but also time related.
 When a father reunites with his daughter after a prolonged separation, a lot of "joy" sememes can be expected to fly around!